 Links to current legislation and OCP references are located under Regulations & Standards, including, but not limited to:

-To enable members to meet the standards of practice, at a minimum, every pharmacy1 should have at least one reference in each of the following areas:
+To enable registrants to meet the standards of practice, at a minimum, every pharmacy1 should have at least one reference in each of the following areas: